HMS Defender (1911): Battle of Jutland

 On the night of 31 May - 1 June 1916 Defender took an active part in the Battle of Jutland, with the First Destroyer Flotilla operating in support of Beatty's battlecruiser force.
 At about 18:30 she was struck in the forward boiler room by a single 12 inch (305 mm) shell, killing one man and wounding two.
 Although the shell failed to explode, it knocked out the boiler room, reducing the ship's speed to about 15 kn, forcing her out of formation with the rest of her Flotilla.
 On restoring power (about 19:15) she took the damaged Onslow in tow and made Aberdeen the next day.
 Her captain, Lieutenant Commander L R Palmer received the Distinguished Service Order.
 The event was described in detail by Rudyard Kipling, in Sea Warfare under the heading Towing Under Difficulties.
 The report on the battle by Admiral Beatty stated that:

 Lieutenant Commander Palmer wrote after the battle that Onslow had signalled Defender with the following message:

-She was transferred to the 3rd Battle Squadron in 1916 and survived the war.
+Defender was transferred to the 3rd Battle Squadron in 1916.